Merlin’s Pete Rose Story

 So, my legs are wet noodles as I approach one of the greatest baseball players of all time and wait tentatively for a sign that it's okay for me to even be there.

-Pete Rose wears the nuanced expression of a man who's struggling to remember whether he recently ate an owl.
+Pete Rose wears the expression of a man who's struggling to remember whether he recently ate an owl.
 Viz., you can kinda get the feeling he probably got good at sports for a reason.

 So, I proceed, gently pushing a menu and a ballpoint pen towards his insanely large forearms.